 The Suns are hoping that Shaq can be even half the player he was in his prime.
 A 14-time All-Star, O'Neal has scored more than 25,000 points, pulled down well over 10,000 rebounds, led the league in scoring twice and won a regular season MVP award.
 At 7-foot-1 and somewhere north of 320 pounds, he's simply too big for most post players to handle, and even in the twilight of his career, possesses a surprising amount of skill for a man his size.

-O'Neal will certainly be enshrined at Springfield whether his stint as a Sun is successful or not, but his 1992-93 rookie cards are extremely affordable.
+O'Neal will certainly be enshrined at Springfield after he retired at the end of the 2011 season, but his 1992-93 rookie cards are extremely affordable.
 Print runs for sets of that era were very high by today's standards, so supply is plentiful.
 His Upper Deck # 1, which was obtained via a redemption card when it was first released, is his most valuable card, but it's also been the subject of frequent counterfeiting over the years.
 Shaq has also been a willing autograph signer for numerous sets and his signed cards can be had at very reasonable prices for a player of his status.

 Shaquille O'Neal 1992-93 Rookie Cards

 - SkyBox # 382 - SP

 - Topps # 362